kevinschaul/kevinschaul.github.io/content/post/2025-11-03-i-keep-a-running-log-of-how-ai/index.md

 blurb: ""
 tease: false
 images:
+  - 01c8c216f91f4391a782dc167a7449ac.png
+  - 3cb58244ae8a4777991a76a20c277970.png
+resources:
   - src: 01c8c216f91f4391a782dc167a7449ac.png
+    params:
       alt: "Look up a new paper on a small ai model that did well on arc agi.
 It came out a week or two ago"
   - src: 3cb58244ae8a4777991a76a20c277970.png
+    params:
       alt: "It looks unavailable to me"
 ---

 I keep a running log of how AI did on real tasks.
 Notes from the last few weeks: 🧵